Skip to content

 • A community grievance mechanism

-Planning and content development
+Content planning and development

 Community grievance mechanism

-3. Agreeing resolution actions with the complainant;
+3. Agree resolution actions with the complainant.

-5. Verifying the outcome with the complainant.
+5. Check the result with the complainant.

 How does the project ensure stakeholders are aware of the community grievance mechanism?